 If any city has had trouble shedding its old image, it's Pittsburgh.
-It can't seem to shake its dirty steel town rap.
+It can't seem to shake its dirty steel town reputation.
 Whether you're a potential transplant, a curious sightseer, or just planning a visit, here are some of the many great Pittsburgh sights, traditions, and reasons to come, stay, and live in the 'Burgh.

 The city's geographical location is definitely one of its most stunning features.
 The rivers, hills, and valleys come together to form a remarkable tableau.
 The topography is also a big reason for Pittsburgh's interesting patchwork of neighborhoods - 88 in the city of Pittsburgh alone.
 Defined by hills, separated by rivers and bridges, and demarcated by ravines, Pittsburgh's neighborhoods are each small towns where families live for generations.
 Squirrel Hill, Polish Hill, Brighton Heights, Southside Slopes -- these are all distinct communities, each with their own ethnic heritage, personality, and charm.